TUDelft-SPC-Lab/midge-code/README.md

 1. Install the `arm-none-eabi` toolchain (compiler and binutils) for your distro <https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads>
     * To avoid issues it is recommended to have matching `gcc` and `gdb` versions from the toolchain
     * The `gdb-multiarch` package in ubuntu is know to cause debug errors when used with the `arm-none-eabi`'s `gcc`.
+    * Version 13.3 is known to work well
 2. Install the openocd debugger
     * For ubuntu `sudo apt install openocd`
     * For a different OS: <https://openocd.org/>